aaryavseth/aaryavseth/README.md

 # Hi there 👋 I'm Aaryav Seth

-Student

-Building software with passion and purpose.
+I am a student based out of Washington with a passion for AI and ML Development.

 ## 🔗 Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://linkedin.com/in/aaryav-seth)